Learning by Doing

 By touring Montana farms, ranches and ranges, students gain firsthand knowledge of the workings of different operations and landscapes, while also making valuable connections with farmers, ranchers and natural resource managers.

-Below, left: Students and attendees of the Montana Range Tour, held Aug.
-30-31, 2022, are shown at Sieben Live Stock Co.
-Hosted by the Cascade Conservation District and the Montana DRNC Rangeland Resources Program, the tour provided an excellent opportunity for students to learn directly from progressive practitioners who are building soil, increasing forage productivity and building resilience for their operations.
+Below, left: The Montana Range Tour and similar events provide an excellent opportunity for students to learn directly from progressive practitioners who are building soil, increasing forage productivity and building resilience for their operations.

 Below, right: More than 70 ranchers and students gathered Oct.
 7, 2022, for the inaugural Production Symposium hosted by the MSU Dan Scott Ranch Management Program.
 The symposium, “Calving Season: When is Optimal for Your Ranch?" included a tour of MSU's Red Bluff Ranch led by Noah Davis, ranch foreman and MSU alum.